-- profits expected from existing business written.
-See paragraphs 34-35 for more information on determining the CSM at transition under the fair value approach. - (d) Restatement of comparative information is required by IFRS 17 under all transition methods (IFRS 17, paragraph C2).
+- of account applied in accordance with IFRS 13 Fair Value Measurement.
+The CSM determined based on the (modified) retrospective approach reflects the future profits expected from existing business written and is entity-specific.
+See paragraphs 36-37 for more information on determining the CSM at transition under the fair value approach. - (d) Restatement of comparative information is required by IFRS 17 under all transition methods (IFRS 17, paragraph C2).
 However, restatement of comparative information is not required when IFRS 9 Financial Instruments is first applied (which is expected to be in 2021 for most insurers, i.e. at the same time as IFRS 17) (IFRS 9, paragraph 7.2.15).
-See paragraphs 45-46 for more information on IFRS 17's requirements for comparative information.
+This is seen by some as a reduction of the implementation period by one year.
+SEC registrants should provide two years of comparative figures or can omit any reconciliation when compliant with IFRS Standards as issued by the IASB.
+See paragraphs 48-49 for more information on IFRS 17's requirements for comparative information.